Morpho-lang/morpho-curl/README.md

     import curl
     var data = Curl("www.google.com").fetch()

+You can fetch multiple URLs at once by providing a list or tuple:

+    var data = Curl(["www.google.com", "www.meta.org"]).fetch()

+The repository includes a number of examples.
+E.g. use curl to fetch a protein structure from the [Protein databank](https://www.rcsb.org):

+    var p2MVH = Curl("https://files.rcsb.org/download/2MVH.pdb").fetch()

 ## Installation

-To install this, ensure you have libcurl installed using:
+To install the program, ensure you have libcurl installed using:

     brew install libcurl [macOS]
     apt get libcurl-dev  [ubuntu/WSL]

-Then clone this repository onto your computer in any convenient place:
+Clone this repository onto your computer in any convenient place:

     git clone https://github.com/morpho-lang/morpho-curl.git

-then add the location of this repository to your .morphopackages file.
+and add the location of this repository to your .morphopackages file.

     echo PACKAGEPATH >> ~/.morphopackages
     where PACKAGEPATH is the location of the git repository.